Kindy teachers' union to vote on new $75m pay offer

 Union members will vote on the offer on July 25.

-The offer would cost the Ministry of Education $75.3 million over three years, the ministry's deputy secretary Ellen MacGregor-Reid.
+The offer would cost the Ministry of Education $75.3 million over three years, said the ministry's deputy secretary Ellen MacGregor-Reid.

 "This is a very good offer which is comparable to the offer primary teachers accepted," she said.